Radical-Egg/vein-dedicated-server/README.md

 | VEIN_SERVER_BACKUP_RETENTION | 5 | How many backups to keep (e.x if 10 is specified the 10 most recents will be kept and everything else deleted) |
 | VEIN_SERVER_BACKUP_INTERVAL_SECONDS | 3600 | How often to run backups (in seconds)

-## Stuff todo

-* Setup github actions to auto publish new images on code change

 ## Licensing